sap-tutorials/eda/tutorials/setup-aem/setup-aem.md

 - SAP Integration Suite, advanced event mesh requires an Identity Authentication tenant to be configured in the subaccount.
 If you don't have one, please refer to [Tenant Model and Licensing](https://help.sap.com/docs/IDENTITY_AUTHENTICATION/6d6d63354d1242d185ab4830fc04feb1/93160ebd2dcb40e98aadcbb9a970f2b9.html?version=Cloud) or [SAP Business Technology Platform Bundle](https://help.sap.com/docs/IDENTITY_PROVISIONING/f48e822d6d484fa5ade7dda78b64d9f5/eb7ce66c895f4301b95b5c2f285d6667.html?version=Cloud).
 Once you have the tenant, you need to establish a trust configuration in the subaccount with the IAS tenant.
 More details included here: [Establish Trust and Federation Between UAA and Identity Authentication](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/161f8f0cfac64c4fa2d973bc5f08a894.html?locale=en-US&version=Cloud).

 ## You will learn
-- How to create an instance of SAP Integration Suite, advanced event mesh
+- How to create an instance of SAP Integration Suite, advanced event mesh.
-- How to access the SAP Integration Suite, advanced event mesh
+- How to access the SAP Integration Suite, advanced event mesh.
-- How to get around the UI
+- How to get around the UI.

 ## Intro
 In this tutorial, you will setup AEM, start interacting with it and you will get familiar with some key parts of the product.